junqing-zhang/junqing-zhang.github.io/_posts/2019-05-19-blog-post-wifi.md

 * [IEEE 802.11 a/g/p transceiver for GNU Radio](https://github.com/bastibl/gr-ieee802-11){:target="_blank"}

 ## [WARP 802.11 reference design](http://warpproject.org/trac/wiki/802.11){:target="_blank"}
+There is an 802.11 reference design implemented for WARP boards, which is compatible with the commercial WiFi.
+An [experimental framework](http://warpproject.org/trac/wiki/802.11/wlan_exp) is implemented by Python for the research development.
+The available variables/parameters can be found [here](http://warpproject.org/trac/wiki/802.11/wlan_exp/log/entry_types), among which the CSI is made public.

 ## Network Interface Cards
 Please note PCI-e interface is required for these NICs.